 - Is it close to a main road?

 - Hand railing available?

-- Total amount of smoke detectors?
+- Total number of smoke detectors?

-- How far is this from the DODEA bus route or my child’s British school?
+- How far is this from the DoDEA bus route or my child’s British school?

 - How will the drive feel in winter when it’s dark, foggy and icy?

 - Prior to lease signing, contact your Housing Office to verify the property has been inspected.

 - If the inspector states that the property does not meet adequacy standards, in some cases you can waive the follow-up inspection and accept the liability (check with Housing).

 - Ensure the military clause is within the lease and have your Housing Office review it prior to lease signing.